Palliative Care

 Cotutelle agreements

 All candidates in this PhD programme will have to be admitted at NTNU.
-However, the candidates may in addition be admitted at a collaborating university, and it will then be necessary to establish a cotutelle agreement between the two universities.
-Students with a cotutelle agreement will have their diploma from both NTNU and the collaborating
+However, the candidates may in addition be admitted at a collaborating university, and a cotutelle agreement might be established between the two universities.
+Students with a cotutelle agreement will have their diploma from both NTNU and the collaborating university.

 Project description

-The PhD plan must contain a project description, and this should normally be between 5 to 10 pages.
-Here it should be specified which themes and research questions that will be studied as well as the methods to be used, and this should be based upon updated relevant theory and ongoing research.
+The PhD plan must contain a project description, which should be 3–6 pages.
+In the project description it should be specified which topics and research questions that will be investigated in the PhD project, as well as which methods will be used.
+The planned project should be based on updated relevant theory and ongoing research.

 Funding plan